 - Repair and adjustment of 1 hearing aid with a 12-month warranty.

 - Batteries are not covered.

-- The plan pays for dentures, or rebases once in a 5-year period.
+- The plan pays for dentures or rebases once in a 5-year period.

 - Coverage is limited to $1,400 in any 2-year period.

-You will be have to pay any amount over the $1,400 limit.
+You'll be have to pay any amount over the $1,400 limit.
 If you need high-cost procedures, you should sign the appropriate application form available through your clinic.
 Then, have your dental clinic submit the form to the Pharmacare program to get prior approval for the procedure.